doctrine/dbal/docs/en/reference/query-builder.rst

 Join Clauses
 ~~~~~~~~~~~~

-For ``SELECT`` clauses you can generate different types ofjoins: ``INNER``,
+For ``SELECT`` clauses you can generate different types of joins: ``INNER``,
 ``LEFT`` and ``RIGHT``.
 The ``RIGHT`` join is not portable across all platforms
 (Sqlite for example does not support it).

 A join always belongs to one part of the from clause.
-This is why you have
+This is why you have to
 specify the alias of the ``FROM`` part the join belongs to as the first
 argument.